Moral rights: Lanham Act

 Section 43 of the Lanham Act governs false and misleading advertising, and can apply in some instances to attribution of protected works.
 However, it cannot be used to create moral rights for works outside of the Act.
 See Dastar v.
 Twentieth Century Fox.

 By the start of the twentieth century, U.S. decisions on unfair competition found that representing as the author's work a version of the work that substantially departed from the original was a cause of action.

 Section §43(a) of the Lanham Act, which protects brands and trademarks, also provides similar protection to laws based on moral rights.

 For any goods or services, it bans false designation of origin or a false description or representation.

 In Gilliam v.
-American Broadcasting the British comedy group called Monty Python took action against the ABC network for broadcasting versions of their programs which had been correctly attributed to them but had been extensively edited, in part to remove content that their audience might consider offensive or obscene.
+American Broadcasting the British comedy group Monty Python took action against the ABC network for broadcasting versions of their programs which had been correctly attributed to them but had been extensively edited, in part to remove content that their audience might consider offensive or obscene.

 The judgement of the United States Court of Appeals for the Second Circuit was in favor of Monty Python, finding the cuts might be an "actionable mutilation" that violated the Lanham Act.

 Courtesy of non-attribution

-Authors occasionally wish to distance themselves from work they've been involved with, some to the point of not wishing to be recognized as the work's author.
+Authors occasionally wish to distance themselves from work they have been involved with, some to the point of not wishing to be recognized as the work's author.
 One way they may do this is by signing the work under a pseudonym.
-Alan Smithee was a traditional, collective pseudonym used between 1968 and 1999 by discontented Hollywood film directors who no longer wanted to be credited.
+Alan Smithee was a traditional, collective pseudonym used in Hollywood between 1968 and 1999 by discontented film directors who no longer wanted to be credited.
 This courtesy was not always extended, however.
 The director of Highlander II, Russell Mulcahy, wanted his name removed after the completion bond company took over film production, but he was contractually obliged not to impugn the film and he was told that using a pseudonym would impugn it.

 If the work was unfinished, sometimes the original author will choose a pseudonym as permission for the copyright holder to do whatever they wish to finish and market the unwanted work, cutting ties from the product.